Jas-SinghFSU/HyprPanel/README.md

 Hyprpanel is upgrading to AGSv2 and Astal

-🔧 No new features will be worked on until maintenance is complete.
-Similarly most bugs will not be worked until the migration is finished.
+🔧 No new features or most bugs will be worked on until migration is complete.

 <p align="center">
   <a href="https://hyprpanel.com" target="_blank" rel="noopener noreferrer">